-The Credit Agreement and the other documents entered into in connection with the Credit Agreement include terms and conditions, including covenants, which we consider customary for this type of facility.
+The Credit Agreement and the other loan documents entered into in connection with the Credit Agreement include terms and conditions, including covenants, which we consider customary for this type of facility.
 The covenants include certain restrictions on our and our subsidiaries' ability to grant liens, incur indebtedness, make investments, merge or consolidate, sell or transfer assets, pay dividends and make capital expenditures.
 In addition, the Credit Agreement obligates us to meet minimum ratios of EBITDA to interest charges ("Consolidated Interest Coverage Ratio") and funded debt to EBITDA ("Consolidated Total Leverage Ratio"), and provided that if there are no Loans outstanding, the funded debt ratio requirement permits us to offset a certain amount of cash against the funded debt used in the calculation ("Consolidated Net Leverage Ratio").
-After the initial Term Loan is repaid in full, if there are any Loans outstanding including unreimbursed draws under letters of credit issued under the Revolving Credit Facility, we also are required to ensure that the ratio of our total secured indebtedness to EBITDA ("Consolidated Secured Leverage Ratio") does not exceed the maximum permitted ratio.
-The Credit Agreement also obligates us to maintain certain cash levels depending on the type of indebtedness outstanding.
-These financial covenant requirements are detailed as follows:
+After the Term Loan is repaid in full, if there are any Loans outstanding, including unreimbursed draws under letters of credit issued under the Revolving Credit Facility, we also are required to ensure that the ratio of our total secured indebtedness to EBITDA ("Consolidated Secured Leverage Ratio") does not exceed a maximum permitted ratio.
+The Credit Agreement also obligates us to maintain certain cash levels depending on the type of indebtedness that is outstanding.